gao-hongnan/mlops-pipeline-v1/airflow/README.md

 - bash pypi.sh # to change name so that it is pushed and airflow can directly install it in the vm.
 - This step is impt, see deploy/.. in paul.
+- Think the `output` folder paul created is to solve the airflow transfer of data problem.

 ```bash
 curl -LfO 'https://airflow.apache.org/docs/apache-airflow/2.6.1/docker-compose.yaml'